7 Yoga Poses to Eliminate Depression

 Daily yoga practice along with deep meditation has proven effective in warding off depression and anxiety.
 The performance of yoga postures synchronized with breath helps allay depression by calming the nervous system, lowering the blood pressure, and relaxing our muscles.
 The constant practice of yoga oxygenates the entire body and improves the function of the circulatory system to invigorate the body and mind.

-Here are seven yoga poses I highly recommend for fighting depression and eradicating it completely, when practiced with the right treatment.
+Here are “7 Yoga Poses” I highly recommend for fighting depression and eradicating it completely, when practiced.

 Benefit: Regular practice of this yoga pose reduces anxiety and energizes the body and mind.